Frequently asked questions

 Through short-term consultations, DVN delivers interactive data dashboards, which include a variety of ways to understand the data.
 Organizations can easily update these dashboards as they gather new data.
 And, best of all, the dashboards are created using free software.
 Thus nonprofits receive sophisticated data dashboards without incurring any ongoing cost.

 What types of data dashboards can DVN create for my organization?

 DVN works with program data (such as participant demographics or participation/attendance data) as well as financial data to show progress toward goals, change over time, comparisons among groups, relationships among groups, as well as other types of analyses.

 DVN will choose visualizations best suited for your data and purposes including tree maps, line graphs, bubble charts, heat maps, bar charts, stacked bar charts, and choropleth maps.
 DVN can create static visualizations suited for annual reports and brochures as well as interactive visualizations on internal or outward-facing websites.
 See please see examples here.

 What type of software does DVN use?

 DVN primarily uses Tableau.
 PC Magazine awarded Tableau its Editors Choice Award in 2016 and calls Tableau “one of the most mature players in the self-service BI (business intelligence) space” and “almost an synonym for BI science and data visualization.”
-Tableau Desktop is quite expensive and thus out of reach for many nonprofits.
-However, DVN uses the free version of Tableau which is the same as the propriety version but does not allow saving to a desktop.
-DVN can make data dashboards using this free version that prevents those outside of the organization to access data or even see the dashboard.
+DVN can use the free version of Tableau which is the same as the propriety version but does not allow saving to a desktop or private server.
+Data dashboards created with this free version can be made inaccessible to those without the URL.
 DVN also uses other software including Qlik Sense, Excel, and RAW when needed.